ShivaBhattacharjee/astra-assignment/DESIGN_DOCUMENT.md

 ## 🎯 System Overview

 The AI-Powered Jewelry Virtual Try-On System is a sophisticated web application that allows users to virtually try on jewelry pieces using OpenAI's advanced image generation models.
-The system now focuses on high-fidelity photorealistic results rather than manual canvas manipulation, utilizing GPT Image 1 for model generation and DALL-E 3 for the final high-fidelity jewelry try-on.
+The system now focuses on high-fidelity photorealistic results rather than manual canvas manipulation, utilizing GPT Image 1 for model generation and for the final high-fidelity jewelry try-on.

 ### Key Features
 - **High-Fidelity Generation** using OpenAI's advanced models